HelgeDMI/trollplot/README.md

 ```

-Subsequently, add `globeplot` to your Python path.
+Subsequently, add `trollplot` to your Python path.
 In case you are using `virtualenv-wrapper`:

 ```bash
 add2virtualenv /path/to/trollplot